40thieves/final-year-project/src/07 - conclusion/03 - conclusions.md

 The advantage of the modular, open source approach is that, even if the project has moved on or development has stopped, others can take the code and update it themselves.
 As the code repository is hosted on GitHub, these changes can be easily patched on the original, through a pull request.

-__Javascript Best Practices__
+__JavaScript Best Practices__

-As discussed in chapter 4 (see sections 4.2.1 and 4.4.1), Javascript best practices were followed when developing the architecture of the modules described above.
+As discussed in chapter 4 (see sections 4.2.1 and 4.4.1), JavaScript best practices were followed when developing the architecture of the modules described above.
 Due to the public nature of the modules, the packages must behave in ways that other developers expect.
 These best practices mean that the modules can follow what others have found to produce the best results.
 These lessons were also applied to the development of the web application, which combines the modules together, so that clean and efficient code is created.

 Throughout the application, prototypical inheritance is used to create "class-like" structures, which contain properties and methods.
 This enables encapsulation of logic into the class, much like more traditional object-orientated languages.
 A uniform interface can be provided for interaction with the class, that increases readability and testability.
 This is the basis of the modular architecture used in all parts of the application.